+And the last of th 10000000

-B) Outdoor Play Area (1) An outdoor children's play area having a minimum size of 100 square metres shall be provided in conjunction with development containing more than 20 residential dwelling units •
+B) Outdoor Play Area a de la 1-00

+(1) An outdoor children's play area having a minimum size of 100 square metres shall be provided in conjunction with development containing more than 20 residential dwelling units •

-CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) • (1) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) • (1) • (1) • (1) • (1) • (1) • (1) •
+4.3.4 CMU2-DPS CMU3-DPS R1B-DPS I1-DPS OS-DPS SPECIAL PROVISIONS/ILLUSTRATIONS These special provisions correspond to numbers found under the district columns in the matrix: C) Streetscape Standards (1) That portion of the yard adjacent to Main Street or on a corner lot along Main Street shall incorporate a landscape treatment at the edge of the property abutting the street in accordance with the Part 6.0 (Design Guidelines) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) (2) To reinstate the tree canopy, provision of street trees within the front yard shall be provided in accordance with the Part 6.0 (Design Guidelines) - (1) • (1) • (1) • (1) • (1) Dependent on Application Type. (refer to Part 5: Application Processing) VARIANCES: 3 Permitted: N/A

-D) Signage (1) The size, location and placement, styles, design, associated lighting for any permitted signage shall be in accordance with Part 6.0 (Design Guidelines) and City's Sign By-law • • • •
+D) Signage THE RES (1) The size, location and placement, styles, design, associated lighting for any permitted signage shall be in accordance with Part 6.0 (Design Guidelines) and City's Sign By-law • •